ietf-wg-acme/acme/draft-ietf-acme-acme.md

 it is different from PEM.)

 reason (optional, int):
-: One of the revocation reasonCodes defined in {{RFC5280}} Section 5.3.1 to be used when generating OCSP responses and CRLs.
+: One of the revocation reasonCodes defined in Section 5.3.1 of {{RFC5280}}
+to be used when generating OCSP responses and CRLs.
 If this field is not set the server SHOULD use the unspecified (0) reasonCode value when generating OCSP responses and CRLs.
 The server MAY disallow a subset of reasonCodes from being